Yanlebed/seller_info_collector/README.md

 http://user456:pass789@proxy2.example.com:8080
 ```

 The script will automatically load and manage these proxies, prioritizing those with better performance based on success rate, response time, and recency.
+The proxy scoring system keeps track of:

+- Success and failure rates
+- Average response time
+- Time since last successful use
+- Whether cookies have been verified

 ### CAPTCHA Solving